Solana-Workshops/ship-an-xnft/README.md

 - Button: A button
 - Image: Renders an Image on the screen

-Now its your turn to do something, delete everything we have added to App.tsx and create an App that has a black background and that has a text wrapped by a View which has a margin of 5px, which welcomes me in the top left(with something like: "Hey there!").
+Now it's your turn to do something, delete everything we have added to App.tsx and create an App that has a black background and that has a text wrapped by a View which has a margin of 5px, which welcomes me in the top left(with something like: "Hey there!").
 My example code is the following:

 ```ts